Klump3n/lcg_tests/README.md

 This testing suite does not do anything as fancy as the DIEHARD suite (or similar suites for that matter).
 Do not expect new tests.

+# Contents

+This package contains two scripts.
+ * ```lcong.py``` is a script that can create pseudo random numbers with a linear congruential generator (LCG) with varying paramters.
+It then performs statistical tests and the spectral test on these numbers.
+It can also read in binary numbers from a text file and perform the statistical tests on them.
+The results of the LCG analysis are stored in pickled files.
+ * ```plot_results.py``` is a script that reads the pickled results files and can display the results.

 # Usage

 Run ```lcong.py -h``` for a full list of options.
 For a bit more information about which tests are failing